DanielBradford/rubic/README.md

 ### DELETE RECIPE TYPE

 The red button with the trash icon deletes the recipe type.
 The user is presented with a confirm window to double check they wish to do this.
-This helps prevent accidental deletion.
+This helps prevent accidental deletion. *This function is validated in the back-end to check if there is a recipe under this recipe type category.
+If there is the recipe type cannot be deleted!*

 ### ***AN EDIT FEATURE WAS ADDED BUT REMAINS DISABLED DUE TO ONGOING FUNCTIONALITY DEVELOPMENT.
 THIS WOULD BE A FUTURE FEATURE ON THE SYSTEM***